-This Series 2022 Bond is one of a duly authorized series of revenue bonds of the City, designated "Greenville Utilities Commission Combined Enterprise System Revenue Bonds, Series 2022", consisting of Serial Bonds maturing on \\\\\\\ 1 in the years 20\\\ through 20\\ [and Term Bonds maturing on \\\\\\\ 1, 20\\ and \\\\\\ 1, 20\\].
+This Series 2022 Bond is one of a duly authorized series of revenue bonds of the City, designated "Greenville Utilities Commission Combined Enterprise System Revenue Bonds, Series 2022", consisting of Serial Bonds maturing on \\\\\\1 in the years 20\\\\\through 20\\\[and Term Bonds maturing on \\\\\\\1, 20\\\ and \\\\\\1, 20\\].
 The Series 2022 Bonds are being issued to provide funds, together with any other available funds, to (i) finance certain of the costs of improvements to the Combined Enterprise System (hereinafter defined) and (ii) pay certain costs and expenses incurred in connection with the issuance of the Series 2022 Bonds.
 Pursuant to the Enabling Act (as hereinafter defined), the Greenville Utilities Commission (the "Commission") is responsible for the management, operation, maintenance, improvement and extension of the Combined Enterprise System.

 The Series 2022 Bonds are being issued by means of a book-entry system with no physical distribution of bond certificates to be made except as provided in the Series Resolution, as hereinafter defined.
 One Series 2022 Bond certificate with respect to each date on which the Series 2022 Bonds are stated to mature, registered in the name of the Securities Depository Nominee (as defined in the Series Resolution) is being issued and required to be deposited with the Bond Registrar (as defined in the Series Resolution) and immobilized in its custody.
-The book-entry system will evidence positions held in the Series 2022 Bonds by the Securities Depository's participants, beneficial ownership of the Series 2022 Bonds in the principal amount of \$5,000 or any multiple thereof being evidenced in the records of such participants.
-Transfers of ownership will be effected on the records of the Securities Depository and its participants pursuant to rules and procedures established by the Securities Depository and its participants.
+The book-entry system will evidence positions held in the Series 2022 Bonds in the principal amount of \$5,000 or any multiple thereof being evidenced in the Securities Depository and its participants pursuant to rules and procedures established by the Securities Depository and its participants.